Showing 1 - 1 OF 1

 Policies and rules for shipping pets vary at each installation.
 It’s important to understand the regulations, prohibitions and laws at your new installation before moving with a pet.
 Below, you’ll find installation-specific details for registering, boarding and transporting your pet.

 Contact Family Housing at 671-333-2081/2 for information on pet procedures in Government Housing.
-When not confined in the government home, pets will be leashed and in the control of a mature, responsible individual who is able to physically control the actions of the animal.
+When not confined in the government home pets will be leashed and in the control of a mature responsible individual who is able to physically control the actions of the animal.
 The only authorized area for dogs to run freely is the dog park located on Haputo Road behind Harbor View Housing, NBG or the park at Mt.
-Tenjo Avenue, Apra View Housing area.
+Tenjo Avenue in Apra View Housing area.
 Owners are required to have bags to pick up any fecal waste from the pet and dispose of the waste properly.
 They must also ensure the pet vaccinations are kept up to date.

-PCS'ing to Guam with a pet is not easy and can be costly.
-United Airline can fly pets to Guam.
-All pets coming from the United States will spend a night at the Honolulu Airport in Hawaii before coming to Guam, note there is a fee associated with the stay.
+PCSing to Guam with a pet is not easy and can be costly.
+Please be aware that all live animals coming to Guam, regardless of category, REQUIRE AN ENTRY PERMIT.
+United Airlines or an International Pet and Animal Association agent can fly pets to Guam.
+Pets coming from the United States may spend a night at the Honolulu Airport in Hawaii before coming to Guam; note there is a fee associated with the stay.
 Most cats and dogs are allowed to fly to Guam but do take into consideration Guam's tropical climate with high temperatures and humidity throughout the year.
 It is recommended that pets that are very old, very young (not less than 9 weeks), chronically ill or debilitated, or pets that experience difficulty in hot climates, not be imported into Guam.
-Pregnant animals past 45 days of gestation, are prohibited entry into quarantine.
+Pregnant animals past 45 days of gestation are prohibited entry into quarantine.
 There are also restrictions on types of pets and when they can fly; contact the airlines for transporting prices and restrictions.
-You may also contact the Guam Department of Agriculture at 671-300-7964/66; Fax: 734-6569; Email address: email@example.com or firstname.lastname@example.org
+You may also contact the Guam Department of Agriculture at 671-300-7965/66; Fax: 734-6569; email address: email@example.com or firstname.lastname@example.org for further information.

 Guam was declared rabies-free during 1972.
 In order to maintain this status, the government has strict quarantine requirements for importation of dogs and cats.
-All dogs and cats brought into Guam from other than rabies-free areas of Hawaii, Australia, and the British Isles must undergo one of three quarantine periods consisting of 120-days, 30-days, or 5-days at a Department of Agriculture-approved animal quarantine facility.
+All dogs and cats brought into Guam from other than rabies-free areas of Hawaii, Australia, New Zealand, Japan and the British Isles must undergo one of three quarantine periods consisting of 120-days, calculated quarantine, or up to five days at a Department of Agriculture-approved animal quarantine facility.

 For importation of pets other than dogs or cats (e.g. birds, rabbits, guinea pigs, etc.), please contact the Department of Agriculture Animal Quarantine Office for the most current information.
 You may obtain additional quarantine information by visiting the Naval Base Guam website.